The foundations of $(2n,k)$-manifolds: On singular and regular values of the almost moment map

 The first result in this direction is the following.

-\begin{prop} If $F$ is a point then the orbit space $M^{2n}/T^k$ is homeomorphic to $P^k$. \end{prop} \begin{proof} If $F$ is a point, we have that $W$ consists of one leaf.
-Then Lemma~\ref{cl-leaf} implies that the closure $\overline{W/T^k}$ is homeomorphic to $P^k$, what implies that $M^{2n}/T^{k}$ is homeomorphic to $P^k$. \end{proof}
+\begin{prop} If the space $F$ is a point then the orbit space $M^{2n}/T^k$ is homeomorphic to the polytope $P^k$. \end{prop} \begin{proof} If $F$ is a point, then $W$ consists of one leaf.
+Thus, Corollary~\ref{cl-leaf} implies that the closure $\overline{W/T^k}$ is homeomorphic to the polytope $P^k$, which further implies that $M^{2n}/T^{k}$ is homeomorphic to the polytope $P^k$. \end{proof}

 \begin{ex} If $M^{2n}$ is a quasitoric manifold, then $F$ is a point. \end{ex}